 Beth is a graduate of Brown University, Phi Beta Kappa, and of Harvard Law School, J.D.
 She attended a fellowship program at Stanford University Medical School.
 She was an Associate Editor for the Stanford Law Review and Clerk to the Hon.
 Chief Judge Consuelo B. Marshall, U.S. District Court, Central District of California.

-Beth Bergman is selected to Super Lawyers for 2019, recognized as a Top Rated Nonprofit Organizations Attorney by “Super Lawyers®” in Southern California and is "AV" rated by Martindale-Hubbell.
+Beth Bergman is ranked as a 2019 Super Lawyer, recognized as a top rated Nonprofit Organizations Attorney by “Super Lawyers®” in Southern California and is AV rated by Martindale-Hubbell, the highest peer recognition for ethical standards and legal ability.